Shaping the Future of Infection Prevention

 in Long-Term Care

 The basic training is a comprehensive two-day course that is designed to provide Infection Preventionists (IPs) in long-term care facilities with the basic tools required to perform their job.

 At the end of the course participants will receive a Certificate of Training in Infection Prevention and Control, along with Nursing continuing education credits.

 Completion of this course by a facility's IP will enable facilities to be compliant with the Centers for Medicare and Medicaid (CMS) proposed mandate for training for Infection Prevention and Control Officers.

-While the course is directed at IPs, it has also been found helpful for Directors of Nursing and Administrators in long-term care.
+While the course is directed at IPs, it has also been found helpful for Directors of Nursing, Administrators, Directors of Staff Development, and other leaders in long-term care facilities.

 There are two advanced programs.

 In one we will do a deeper dive into three of the most current topics relevant to today's Infection Preventionist: performing an infection prevention and control risk assessment, Enhanced Standard Precautions and Antibiotic Stewardship, This one-day course focuses on best practice and will offer interactive practice to help develop expertise in these areas.

 The second is called Simplifying the Management of COVID-19 in Skilled Nursing Homes.
 There is so much confusing information about how to care for our residents to keep both residents and staff safe during the pandemic and this three-hour web program will address such issues as precautions, cohorting, testing residents, and guidelines and regulations.
 The program will explore some recent headlines regarding COVID-19 and discuss how to analyze and validate news reports.